Y7EA/Home-Automation/README.md

 1. Connect the Arduino board to your computer.
 2. Install the required libraries (LiquidCrystal, Wire, LiquidCrystal_I2C, pyttsx3, speech_recognition) on your Arduino IDE and Python environment.
 3. Upload the Arduino code (`smart_home_arduino.ino`) to your Arduino board.
-4. Connect the sensors, actuators, and lights to the appropriate pins on the Arduino board according to the circuit diagram provided.
+4. Connect the sensors, actuators, and lights to the appropriate pins on the Arduino board according to the pins that were initialized in arduino and depending on the devices DataSheets.
 5. Connect the microphone to your computer for voice commands.

 ## Usage